guerkchen/Git-Deploy/README.md

-# git-deploy
+# Git Deploy

-A PHP script to automatically pull from a repository to a web server (using a webhook on GitHub, GitLab, or Bitbucket).
+A PHP script to automatically pull from a GitHub repository to a web server when it is updated.

 You can configure which branch this script pulls from.
-This script is useful for both development and production servers.

----

 ## On your server